forwardadvance/rails_of_the_day/gems/sodium_dsl/README.md

 # Sodium

-A lightweight DLS for defining file based blogs and websites, no database required.
+A super clean DLS for defining blogs and websites, no database required.
+Works with any Ruby framework but plays especially nicely with Sinatra.

+Define your site using calls like blog_post :post_title.
 Write your content in HAML, Markdown, ERB, whatever suits you.
+Place it in your views directory and you're ready to roll!

+## No database

+I blog on the train.
+I have no network access, so no access to a remote CMS.
+I wanted to be able to write my blog posts in HAML, and store them in a Git repository.

+I wrote Sodium to help me do that.

+## Sinatra

+Sodium will work with any Ruby framework from Camping to Rails, but plays especially well with Sinatra.
+If you'd like to use Sinatra, check out the sodium_sinatra gem instead. (note: not yet available)

+## Heroku

+Sodium is fully compatible with Heroku.
+Get your blog live in minutes on Heroku free tier.

 ## Installation